nevtemu/crew-positions-3/README.md

 >
 > [!CAUTION]
-> Recent iPad update broke the app on some devices.
-Please read [changelog](./changelog.md "changelog") for update.
+> Guys I made light version of the app (without upgrade price and retail targets data), so it require less maintenance.

 Here is a quick look: